 To be with my family today I need to be careful of the choices I make.
 Here are five things that help me take hold of the now:

 - Stop multitasking – When I am with a person, I need to be with a person; making eye contact, listening with my heart and ears.

 - Be vulnerable – Let my family see the real me – the ups and downs, good and bad, happy and sad, coping not coping.
 To live in the moment doesn’t mean one big party.

 - Smile – Smiling is a decision regardless of the circumstances, not to cover up the bad, but a smile does change my attitude.

-- Do something to make others enjoy their day – It isn’t about me – It is about others.
+- Focus on Others – Change my attitude: It isn’t about me – It is about others.